-Students are required to forward official AICE examination results to the Office of the Registrar for evaluation.
+Students are required to forward official AICE examination results to the Office of Admissions.
 Students should consult with the Office of Admissions or the Office of the Registrar to determine the amount of credit to be granted for AICE examinations.